stidsborg/Cleipnir.ResilientFunctions/README.md

 It requires a minimal amount of setup to get started and seamlessly scales with multiple running instances.

-Crucially, all this allows the **saga/'process manager' pattern** to be implemented in a simple yet powerful way.
+Crucially, all this allows the **saga pattern / process manager pattern** to be implemented in a simple yet powerful way.

 Out-of-the-box you also get:
 * synchronized invocation across multiple process instances